Cranbrook, Bellevue Hill

 Cranbrook is a large house built at Rose Bay in Sydney, New South Wales, Australia.
-Built in 1859 as a private residence, the house was used as an official residence for the Governor of New South Wales and Governor-General of Australia, it is now comprises part of Cranbrook School.
+Built in 1859 as a private residence, the house was used as an official residence for the Governor of New South Wales and Governor-General of Australia, it is now part of Cranbrook School.

 Private residence

 Robert Tooth

 The Rose Bay house was built in 1859 by Robert Tooth (1821–1893), one of three brothers of the well known Sydney Tooth's Brewery family.
 It was named after a village in Kent, England from where the Tooth Family originated.
 His brother Frederick, also inherited adjoining land and on this he built his house called "Buckhurst".

 Robert Towns

 In 1864 Tooth sold Cranbrook to Robert Towns who was a successful Sydney merchant, shipping company owner, the founder of the city of Townsville, Queensland and a Member of the New South Wales Legislative Council.
 He was married to Sophia Wentworth (sister to William Wentworth) and had two sons and three daughters.
 When Towns died in 1873, Cranbrook was sold.